-Whilst not a serial killer, Ed Gein is regularly talked about as if he were one and this could be largely due to the way his real-life actions have influenced characters and storylines in movies such as Silence of the Lambs and Psycho.
+Though not a serial killer, people often talk about Ed Gein as if he were one, which is probably because his real actions inspired characters and storylines in films like Silence of the Lambs and Psycho.

 Like in Psycho, Ed Gein had problems with his mother, Augusta.
-The pair lived alone after the death of Ed’s father, who died of a heart attack, and his brother who died of asphyxiation in a fire that got out of control near their home.
-Initially it was thought Ed could have had something to do with the death but no formal charges were ever issued.
+The pair lived alone after the death of Ed’s father, who died of a heart attack, and his brother, who died of asphyxiation in a fire that got out of control near their home.
+At first, they considered that Ed might be responsible for the death, but they never brought formal charges against him.

-Growing up in Plainfield Ed was generally considered to be reliable and honest, enjoying babysitting for neighbours.
+Ed was considered reliable and honest growing up in Plainfield, and he enjoyed babysitting for neighbours.
 And after his mother’s death, he held onto the farm, boarding up rooms that his mother had used, and taking on odd jobs to help pay for the upkeep.
 He also sold an 80-acre parcel of land that had been owned by Henry.

 Worden and Hogan

-Bernice Warden disappeared in November of 1957, the hardware store where she worked remained closed all day and a resident reported the stores truck being driven out of the back at 9.30am.
-At 5pm her son, Deputy Sheriff Frank Worden entered the store and found the cash register open and blood on the floor.
+Bernice Warden disappeared in November 1957, the hardware store where she worked remained closed all day, and a resident reported the store’s truck being driven out of the back at 9.30am.
+At 5pm, her son, Deputy Sheriff Frank Worden, entered the store and found the cash register open and blood on the floor.
 The last receipt written by Bernice the morning she disappeared was for a gallon of Anti-freeze to one Ed Gein.

-Ed was arrested later that same day and a search of his property followed.
+Police arrested Ed later that day and searched his property.
 Officers discovered Worden’s decapitated body hung upside down in a shed on the farm, shot with a 22. calibre rifle.
 But that wasn’t all they found, inside the property were bones, furniture and accessories covered and made from human skin -not unlike those in the TV series Hannibal, bowls made from human skulls, articles of clothing made from human skin, a shoebox containing nine vulvae, a belt made from human nipples, noses, lips, fingernails, and the facemask and skull of Mary Hogan.

 Mary Hogen was a tavern owner who had been missing since 1954.
 Initially, Gein admitted to shooting Hogan but later denied any memory of her death.